DrC0okie/HEIG_SLH_Labo3/README.md

 Separation of concerns: The user, Role and Review are implemented in the main file.
 I created separate "models" crate for them.

+The `PasswordDisplayMode` was `Hidden`, an awful UX.
+I set it to `Masked`

+The DB is saved only when the user decides to quit properly the application.
+This could be a problem if for some reason the user decides to enter `ctrl + c`, the database would not be saved.
+Instead of saving the DB when the user quits the program, I decided to save it each time an new element is created (registration + review).